getcreative-coder/getcreative-coder/README.md

+# **Hello, I'm Zainab** 👋

-## **Completed Web Development course and Data Engineering boot camp with Python 🎉.
-Looking forward to continually growing and improving skills 😄**
+## **I have completed a Web Development course and a Data Engineering boot camp with Python🎉, and I'm looking forward to continually grow and improve my skills 😄**

 ### **Experience with the following:**